 Samples are in custody if they are in the custodian's view, stored in a secure place with restricted access, or placed in a container secured with custody seals.
 A COC record will be signed by each person who has custody of the samples and will accompany the samples at all times.
 Copies of the COC will be included in laboratory and quality assurance/quality control (QA/QC) reports.
-Attachment A3 of the main QAPP contains an example of the COC form that will be used during the 2009 fish tissue study.
+Attachment A3 of the main QAPP contains an example of the COC form that will be used during the 2018 study.

 Samples must be accompanied by a chain-of-custody record generated using Scribe sample management software.
 When transferring samples, the individuals relinquishing and receiving the samples should sign, date, and note the time on the record.
 This record documents custody transfer from the sampler, often through another person, to the analyst at the laboratory.
-In addition, the COC XML file must be uploaded to the SMO portal for CLP samples.
-The COC XML and required XLS file must be submitted to the R10 RSCC on the day of shipment for all samples with shipment notification information.
+The COC must be submitted to the EPA Remedial Program Manager (RPM), laboratory and CH2M project manager on the day of shipment for all samples with shipment notification information.